kpeara/web-form-snippet/README.md

 # My Form Snippet

 A snippet I made to when learning Vue and Tailwind CSS that I made for anyone to use.
-Thanks to the power of vue components and tailwind classes, this form can comes in a variety of colors.
+Thanks to the power of vue components and tailwind classes, this form can comes in a variety of colors and is responsive to different sizes.

 Future plans:
 - [ ] Utilize vue transitions